-So often we hear people saying but why don’t they trust me?
-I’ve been clean for a few months now, I’ve done 3 months of rehab, surely, they should trust me already.
+So often we hear people saying “But why don’t they trust me?
+I’ve been clean for a few months now, I’ve done 3 months of rehab, surely, they should trust me already.”

 Firstly, I think we need to look at what a relationship looks like with an addict before we start expecting anything from anyone.
 If we take a moment and reverse our roles, we might start to see things a little differently.

-This might sound extreme but if we look abit closer, this statement has many areas that ring true.
+This might sound extreme but if we look a bit closer, this statement has many areas that ring true.

 But we don’t even have to say anything because the people around us know that addiction is fatal, they know that the way we use or drink will one day kill us and their belief is that if they are not around, that process will be accelerated.
-The fear is gripping, they love us, they don’t want this life for us.
+The fear is gripping; they love us, they don’t want this life for us.
 They stay because they think they can help.

 All of this sounds like a hostage situation, the problem is, its their loved one holding the gun.

 “I SWEAR THIS TIME I WILL STOP, I PROMISE YOU!“

 If you want to test out your survival instincts, find a very dry place with no water and hang around there for a while, then put yourself in a place with lots of shade and water and see if you can control yourself not to drink the water when your life depends on it.
 It will reach a point where will power alone will not be enough and you will drink the water.

-So, we do mean the promise, we ourselves don’t want this life, for every promise we break to someone we have already broken hundreds to ourselves.
+So we do mean the promise, we ourselves don’t want this life.
+For every promise, we break to someone we have already broken hundreds to ourselves.

 Above are two of the many, many different reasons why people have a hard time trusting us.
 It’s not hard to understand if we take an honest look at ourselves.
 We have done some major damage, people are left with trauma after being with us while in addiction.

-Time is the best healer here, we prove ourselves worthy of trust again.
+Time is the best healer here, we have to prove ourselves worthy of trust again.
 Our behaviour and actions are in line with our words and people will start to see the new you that is starting to shine through.

-Finally, be gentle with yourself but also be gentle with others.
+Finally, be gentle with yourself, but also be gentle with others.

-Their love for you has hurt them in the past, they need to do the healing in THEIR time, not yours.
+Their love for you has hurt them in the past, they need to do the healing in THEIR own time, not yours.